 In July 2010, Network Protection Sciences, LLC ("NPS"), a non-practicing entity, filed a complaint in the United States District Court for the Eastern District of Texas alleging patent infringement by us and other defendants.
 NPS is claiming unspecified damages, including treble damages for willful infringement and requests an injunction against such alleged infringement.
-Currently the case is in the early stages.
-In January 2011, we filed with the PTO a petition for re-examination of the patent asserted by NPS.
-In May 2011, the PTO issued an initial office action preliminarily rejecting 30 of the 41 claims of the asserted patent.

 In April 2010, an individual, a former stockholder of Fortinet, filed a class action lawsuit against us claiming unspecified damages in the Superior Court of the State of California for the County of Los Angeles alleging violation of various California Corporations Code sections and related tort claims alleging misrepresentation and breach of fiduciary duty regarding the 2009 repurchase by Fortinet of shares of its stock while we were a privately-held company.
+The plaintiff is claiming unspecified damages.
 In September 2010, the Court granted our motion to transfer the case to the California Superior Court for Santa Clara County and the plaintiff has filed an amended complaint in the Superior Court to add individual defendants, among other amendments.